§300.5. Use of certain wireless telecommunications devices for text messaging and social

 (e) Navigate using a global positioning system.

-(2) Each subsequent violation shall be punishable by a fine of not more than five hundred dollars.
+(2) Each subsequent violation shall be punishable by a fine of not more than one

 (4) Any violation of this Section shall constitute a moving violation.